 How to get to Zell am See-Kaprun?

 Similar to many destinations in Austria you can get there using public transport.
 Alternatively, if you are driving then that will provide even more flexibility and will certainly help you get around Zell am See.
-For train routes have a look on the OEBB site or Omio.
+For train routes have a look on Omio or the OEBB site.

 Offering a huge amount of experiences for all types of travellers a visit to Austria should be on all travellers wish list.
 From exploring the mountains to getting dazzled by the cities this itinerary would be sure to give you a whole range of memorable experiences.